icebert04/icebert04.github.io/_posts/2018-1-5-get-a-mentor.md

 I'm just lucky when I met mine.
 I never expected a mentor coming from a 78 year old guy.
 My mentor's name is **"Andy"**, a retired Filipino-Chinese who used to be a entrepreneur from the automobile industry.
 He is now living with his children and rotating his stay/visit from one house to the other.

 It was not love at first sight in the beginning.
 In fact, I find him quite annoying from the onset.
-Andy asked too many questions and gave so many advices (like I needed that).
+Andy asked too many questions and gave so many advice (like I needed that).
 In short, he was like a Pest!
 But overtime, I realized that his pesky questions are more of **"Probing Questions"**.
 He did that because he wants to know me more.
 He meticulously inspected my flaws, imperfections and bad habits.
 In other words, **Andy wants to change me... for the better!**